aws-samples/serverless-patterns/FSx-OpenZFS-periodic-replication-using-EventBridge/README.md

 1. In the Outputs tab of the AWS CloudFormation console, note the `SNSTopic` , `EventBridgeRule` , `LambdaExecutionRole`, `LambdaFunction` outputs.
 Kindly provide all the requested details.
 2. Based on the provided schedule, monitor the CloudWatch logs and the FSx snapshots that are created.
-3. The Lambda will automatically send notifications for any kinds of failures within the API calls to the entered email ID.
+3. The Lambda will automatically send notifications for any kinds of failures within the API calls to the configured email ID.

 ## Cleanup